 Important notice to all our clients

-Effective March 25, 2020, MSU Plant & Pest Diagnostics is no longer accepting dropped-off samples or walk-in consultations.
-We are still open for business for all samples that are mailed to the lab, we recommend that you use USPS mail to ship samples.
-We strongly encourage clients to begin emailing digital images prior to mailing physical samples.
-Images can be sent to email@example.com.
+MSU Plant & Pest Diagnostics is no longer accepting walk-in consultations.
+We are now open for business for all samples that are dropped-off and mailed to the lab.
+We strongly encourage clients to email digital images prior to bringing or sending physical samples.
+Images can be sent to firstname.lastname@example.org.

 If you plan to submit samples, please email us at email@example.com.
 Please do not ship samples on Fridays.

 Due to the current circumstances, please allow additional processing time.
 Thank you for your understanding.

 For more information on the impact of COVID-19 on university operations, please visit MSU’s 2019 Novel Coronavirus website.